 Within this course, you will have the opportunity to choose modules levels from 4, 5 and 6 which focus on counselling and wellbeing.
 These include, Introduction to Counselling, Counselling: From theory to practice, The Psychology of Wellbeing and Counselling in context.
 Furthermore, your level 6 dissertation project will focus on a counselling topic.
 These modules will focus on transferable therapeutic skills, self-awareness and knowledge required for a career in counselling.

-Is Psychology (Counselling) a good degree?
+Is Psychology and Counselling BSc a good degree?

 One of the main draws for a degree in psychology and counselling, is that it does not limit you to just working within psychology or counselling.
 Those options are still available (and more information about psychology careers can be found through the BPS website), but the skills that are acquired throughout a psychology and counselling degree apply to careers much more broadly.
 Transferrable skills that you can expect to develop across the course include critical thinking, writing and computer literacy.
 You will also become an effective communicator in a variety of different channels with thorough and ethical research practices.
 Many of the skills from a psychology and counselling degree are transferable across many different careers and therefore allow you to develop yourself towards any route you would like to pursue.

-How long is a Psychology (Counselling) degree?
+How long is a Psychology and Counselling degree?

-The BSc Psychology (Counselling) route here at the University is between 3-6 years, depending on your availability to study.
+The BSc Psychology with Counselling route here at the University is between 3-6 years, depending on your availability to study.
 This gives you the time to develop a foundational knowledge of psychology and appropriate research skills.
 You will also be able to develop towards the areas that are of interest to you, and have time to explore career opportunities and areas of expertise, alongside our staff team.

 Are there work placements?